baleada/docs/src/prose/meta.md

 ## Developer experience
 :::

-The top priorities for creating a great Baleada developer experience are:
+The basic priorities for Baleada's developer experience are:
 1. **Ship excellent types**.
 Baleada package's TypeScript types should always be considered the source of truth for how a particular tool is supposed to work.
 2. **Thoroughly test**.
 In most cases, Baleada packages don't get published without a suite of passing tests.
 Test code is sometimes very simplified and contrived, but it should still give a decent overview of intended functionality.
 3. **Write world-class docs**.
 Baleada docs are usually written during development, and they even inform development in a lot of cases.
 Docs pretty much always up to date with the latest release of any package, but they can occasionally lag behind bigger updates.
 Always trust types and tests if an API appears to be incorrectly documented.